AuroraTrace/AuroraTrace/README.md

 **AuroraTrace** is an AI-powered blockchain analyzer designed to detect scams, contract vulnerabilities, and market risks in real time.
 Built for traders, analysts, and security explorers — it brings precision scanning, intelligent alerts, and data-driven protection to your crypto journey.

 Navigate safely.
-Illuminate the unknown.
+Illuminate the unknown

 ## 🌠 Key Features